 Oct 2019, I was visiting Glasgow School of Art, for a workshop with the Art Writing masters students on Writing as Composing and as Decomposing, and to deliver a talk, below, called Who’s Dying Now?.

 Jan 2020, at the French Institute, Edinburgh, I was talking La Reconnaissance du Requin / Shark Attack! again, giving my bons mots on Zinedine Zidane, the obituary as formal text, and sudden violence.
 Here’s Félix Fénéon, in 1906, with his Nouvelles en trois lignes: Une lame sourde enleva sous l’œil maternel l’enfant Mace, qui pêchait dans les roches de Poul-Briel, près de Penmarch.

-March 2020, Sharks; Circling in Full Stop Magazine.
-The painter Giotto, fighter planes, and the potential for trouble in the circular, liquid surface of a pint of beer.
+March 2020, I wrote a piece called Sharks; Circling for full-of-curiosity Full Stop Magazine (“We believe books exist in a supercollider,” they say).
+It’s about the painter Giotto, fighter planes, and the potential for trouble in the circular, liquid surface of a pint of beer.

 August 2020, I joined David Collard’s online salon, A Lark in the Deep, to talk with writer Emma Devlin about Jaws (1975), gender, but mostly cars.
 Mayor Vaughn’s car is a Cadillac Coup de Ville 1974, in terracotta mist.
 His blazer defies categorisation.